lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    :align: center
    :alt: User update dialog

-Each of the two items at the bottom of the dialog has the following functions.
+Each of the three items at the bottom of the dialog has the following functions.

 * User Status: Indicates the user's status.
 Inactive users cannot log in.
 Before Verification is a status indicates that a user needs an additional